bl4cktrum/Inspection/README.md

 # Inspection

  This program takes "class inspection" lists with excel extension and aims to reveal a faster process by performing queries with student's name or number with a graphical interface using [Apache POI](https://poi.apache.org/).

+ Since this program is made to order, it is not fully suitable for general use (options such as "platform" have been developed upon user requests).

 Usage:<br>
 Option-1